vladysor/SensEdu/docs/Contributing/docs.md

 ### Add new pages

-Each respective tab in website has its corresponding folder (e.g., `~\docs\Library\` for library).
-In this folder there is always `index.md` file which is corresponding to the main page for this tab.
-Then each other subpage could be named anyway `page.md` and must be refferenced to the parent page in file header in `parent` field.
+Each respective tab on the website has its corresponding folder (e.g., `~\docs\Library\` for the library section).
+In this folder, there is always an `index.md` file that corresponds to the main page for this tab.
+Each subpage can be named arbitrarily (e.g., `page.md`) and must reference the parent page in the file header using the `parent` field.

 ```md
 ---
 title: new page